Marketplace guide

 What happens to the file

-• Files stay on your device while Picmu prepares the frame, background, and export.
+• Files stay on your device while Picmu works through the frame, background, and export.

-• The source stays untouched while you test safer marketplace variants.
+• The source file stays untouched while you test marketplace variants.

 • Warnings only cover what Picmu can actually check in the browser.
 They are not compliance guarantees.